Kinedu/model_token_auth/README.md

 ### ModelTokenAuthHelper Usage

-Here is described how to use the methods of the ModelTokenAuthHelper module that we created
+Here is described how to use the methods of the ModelTokenAuthHelper module that we created.

 ```ruby
 require 'rails_helper'